Glenn-v-W/nlp-ue4/README.md

 This plugin was built upon getnamo's tensorflow-ue4 plugin, which you can find here: https://github.com/getnamo/tensorflow-ue4

+## Installation

-To use this NLP plugin, you must first follow the instructions for that plugin.
+A.  To use this NLP plugin, you must first follow the instructions for that plugin.

-Addtionally, follow these steps:
+B.  Addtionally, follow these steps:

-download the Content and Plugins folders on this page, and add them to your project
+1.    download the Content and Plugins folders on this page, and add them to your project

-download GoogleNews-vectors-negative300.bin (3.39 GB!) from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing
+2.    download GoogleNews-vectors-negative300.bin (3.39 GB!) from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing

-add GoogleNews-vectors-negative300.bin to \Content\Scripts in your project
+3.    add GoogleNews-vectors-negative300.bin to \Content\Scripts in your project

-Now you should be ready to start using Natural Language Processing in UE4!

-How do you use this plugin?
+## Examples

+You can find an example project here:

+[INSERT LINK HERE]

+For more info on how it works, see the video below!

+## Feature Overview

 Watch this video for a quick summary of the plugin's features!

 [INSERT VIDEO HERE]